RasmusLC1/RasmusLC1/README.md

 ## My name is Rasmus ladefoged.
 Software developer from Copenhagen, Denmark

-Fresh graduate with a Bachelor in Computer Science from Copenhagen University.
+Computer Science Graduate from Copenhagen University with 5 years of experience in IT.
 I enjoy problem solving and learning new skills.

-Below you can see some of my projects and skills that I have acquired working on those projects:
+Below you can see some of my projects and the technologies used to build them:

 ---
 ## Portfolio Website: